 Based on the 1988 film, Dirty Rotten Scoundrels tells the story of two con men—one elegant and one slovenly—who scheme to bilk rich women out of their money on the French Riviera.

 The production starred John Lithgow as Lawrence Jameson, Norbert Leo Butz as Freddy Benson, Sherie Rene Scott as Christine Colgate, Joanna Gleason as Muriel Eubanks, and Gregory Jbara as Andre Thibault, and Sara Gettelfinger as Jolene Oakes.
-Rounding out the ensemble were Timothy J. Alex, Andrew Asnes, Roxane Barlow, Stephen Campanella, Joe Cassidy, Julie Connors, Rachel de Benedet, Laura Marie Duncan, Sally Mae Dunn, Tom Galantich, Jason Gillman, Amy Heggins, Grasan Kingsberry, Michael Paternostro, and Rachelle Rak.
+Rounding out the ensemble were Timothy J. Alex, Andrew Asnes, Roxane Barlow, Stephen Campanella, Joe Cassidy, Julie Connors, Rachel de Benedet, Laura Marie Duncan, Sally Mae Dunn, Tom Galantich, Jason Gillman, Amy Heggins, Grasan Kingsberry, Michael Paternostro, and Rachelle Rak with Nick Wyman as the Lawrence Jameson standby and Jeremy Davis, Nina Goldman, and Gina Lamparella as swings.

-Directed by Jack O’Brien and choreographed by Jerry Mitchell, Dirty Rotten Scoundrels featured scenic design by David Rockwell, costume design by Greg Barnes, lighting design by Kenneth Posner, and sound design by Acme Sound Partners.
+Directed by Jack O’Brien and choreographed by Jerry Mitchell, Dirty Rotten Scoundrels featured scenic design by David Rockwell, costume design by Greg Barnes, lighting design by Kenneth Posner, and sound design by Acme Sound Partners with stage management by Michael Brunner, Daniel S. Rosokoff, and Dana Williams.
+Visit the Playbill Vault for the complete cast and creative team.